UKEODHP/argo-workflow-system-tests/README.md

 ## creating configmap with json file content
 `kubectl create configmap urlnames-configmap --from-file=urlnames.json -n argo`

-the `urlnames-configmap` can then be used as vlume in argo workflow
+the `urlnames-configmap` can then be used as volume in argo workflow